 Reader might also be interested in The Best Sites To Learn About U.S. Presidential Elections., which has a lot of biographical material on Barack Obama (along with basic info on how a president is elected).
 There’s also The Best Resources About President’s Day.
 I also have posted The Best Places To Learn About President Barack Obama’s Life.

-This is a short list that shares sites accessible to English Language Learners that provide biographical resources on the U.S. Presidents.
+is a short list that sites accessible to English Language Learners that provide biographical resources on the U.S. Presidents.

 Here are my picks for The Best Sites To Learn About U.S. Presidents: